-If someone is experiencing abuse it is important that they know that there is a range of options available to them.
-These may included introducing support or counselling services, arranging respite care, separating the victim from the abuse situation, finding alternative accommodation or taking legal action.
+If someone is experiencing abuse it is important that they know that there are a range of options available to them.
+These may include introducing support or counselling services, arranging respite care, separating the victim from the abuse situation, finding alternative accommodation or taking legal action.

 The Seniors’ Legal and Support Service (SLASS) provides free legal advice, information and social work services for people over 60.
 Call 07 3214 6333 or visit the SLASS webpage on the Caxton Legal Centre Inc website for more information.

 The Office of the Public Guardian is an independent statutory body that protects the rights and interests of vulnerable Queenslanders, including adults with impaired capacity to make their own decisions.
 They can investigate allegations of harm or abuse against people with impaired capacity.
 Visit the OPG website.

 In an emergency, if someone is in imminent danger call the police on triple zero (000).

 The Elder Abuse Prevention Unit (EAPU) promotes the right of older people to live free from abuse.
 The EAPU website provides a range of information and resources including training manuals, information sheets and links to relevant sites.

 The Queensland Department of Communities has an Elder Abuse campaign to raise awareness of the issue.